 In the T&M approach, the scope can be adjusted ad hoc.
 For example:

-- Do you need some additional functionality?
+Do you need some additional functionality?
 No problem.
 Let’s do it.

-- Want to simplify the registration process?
+Want to simplify the registration process?
 Let’s skip the unnecessary features.

-- Need to slightly pivot your startup?
+Need to slightly pivot your startup?
 Go ahead.
 We’ll support you.

 Choosing the right technology also helps.

-#2 Final product is better because you prioritize
+2. The final product is better because you prioritize

 Unlike the fixed-price model, when an investor pays for every hour of work he or she analyzes the most features in terms of ROI(Return On Investment).
 We see it all the time and it’s good!
 This mechanism helps to build things that are really important for the product.
 Sometimes these things are not the same as those contracted at the beginning of the project.

 Also, our priorities are aligned.
 The development team wants to deliver the highest quality product.
 While in the fixed-price model, the software house naturally tends to maximize its margin thus producing the project at the least possible cost.